 Smith, S.D.
 2015.
 Evaluating management options: Simulating wetland process and performance of nutrient reduction by use of a water quality algorithm.
 Purdue University, West Lafayette, IN.
 ProQuest Dissertations Publishing.
 10062223. http://search.proquest.com/docview/1776702775?accountid=13360

 Select the sites and practices of interest for visualization by referencing these maps.
 View the Google Map which has plots and infrastructure locations identified.
 Some sites are not included in the Google map because of privacy concerns for research located on farmer fields.

-- Tile Flow (Still in Development)
+- Tile Flow